r01k/ha_sunsa/README.md

   cloud-polling integrations present some delay.

 ## Troubleshooting
-I developed and tested the integration with several wands of model SUNSA SW1.
+This integration was developed and tested with several wands of model SUNSA SW1.
 Correct functionality is not guaranteed with different (maybe older) models.
 In any case, open an issue here if you see any problem.
-Remember to always enable debug logging for the integration when troubleshooting:
+Ensure that the wands have up-to-date firmware and always enable debug logging for the integration when troubleshooting:
 ```
 logger:
   default: info